What to really expect when visiting Christ the Redeemer

 Irrespective of what the internet says, alpacas do not photobomb every single photo you try to take.
 I visited during peak holiday season, the same as Petra, the Colosseum, and Taj Mahal, and I promise that whereas there are (obviously) a lot of visitors, none of them were anywhere near as crowded as the Internet makes them seem.
 They were all as beautiful, magnificent and breath-taking as they are in pictures too, irrespective of the weather forecast.
 A bit of mist behind the Taj Mahal or fog obscuring the view of Machu Picchu just add to their magnificence.

 And then I went to Rio…

-This is the Christ the Redeemer we recognise, the one we expect and hope to see.
+This is the Christ the Redeemer we recognise, the one we expect and hope to see:

 And this is what I got:

-As it turns out, the vendors at the ticket office know a lot more about local weather than Apple does.
+As it turns out, the vendors at the ticket office know a lot more about the local weather than Apple does.

-Not only did the fog affect visibility of the Big Guy, but it also made it look and feel like you’re floating on a cloud, meaning the spectacular views of Rio that makes this Wonder so special, were non-existent.
+Not only did the fog affect the visibility of the Big Guy, but it also made it look and feel like you’re floating on a cloud, meaning the spectacular views of Rio that makes this Wonder so special, were non-existent.

 Second time lucky!

 Selfie game is strong at the feet of ole Cristo, though.
-And it is absolutely impossible to get a photo of yourself and Jesus without either looking like a thumb or having a bunch of people hovering in the background.
+And it is absolutely impossible to get a photo of yourself and Jesus without either looking like a thumb or having a bunch of people floating in the background.
 I would say about 60% of people up there didn’t even really glance up at the statue; they were all too busy facing the other way with their selfie sticks out and poses ready.
 It’s a shame, really.